On the Same Page – A guide to managing money & conflict in relationships

 When it comes to financial responsibilities, couples don’t always work as a team or share an equal role in day-to-day money management and financial decision-making.

 A good way to manage money as a couple is to share roles equally.
-This an be achieved by setting up a regular day and time each month to sit down, pay the bills, discuss your expenses and review your debt management, saving and investing plans.
+This can be achieved by setting up a regular day and time each month to sit down, pay the bills, discuss your expenses and review your debt management, saving and investing plans.
 One way to make it more enjoyable is to schedule something fun for after the money talk; if you know you’ll be going to the movies or on a bike ride afterwards, your money date may feel less like a chore.

 If your financial discussions become heated, take a time out and revisit them later.
 When it comes to money, you and your spouse may not always see eye to eye.
 But with good communication and an understanding of each other’s beliefs and values, you can work together to realise your shared financial goals.

-- Create a system that caters to both your needs and values.
+• Create a system that caters to both your needs and values.
 If you need help with this, speak to a counsellor, financial coach or adviser.

-- What are your and your partner’s core money values: Security/Success/Freedom
+• What are your and your partner’s core money values: Security, Success, Freedom?

-- Enter the conversation with goodwill and remain curious during difficult discussions
+• Enter the conversation with goodwill and remain curious during difficult discussions.

-- Take time out when it feels overwhelming
+• Take time out when it feels overwhelming.

-- Engage in small conversations more often
+• Engage in small conversations more often.

 If you and your partner find yourself in regular money conflict, then one helpful communication tool you could try is nonviolent communication.
 This is a helpful communication framework that can be used to help diffuse a situation and better communicate.